-- 17.1 Where an employee is absent due to long term sickness absence, management will meet with the employee on a regular basis throughout the period of absence.
-The frequency of meetings will be dependent upon the circumstances of the specific absence and will give due consideration to the health of the employee, their treatment plan, prognosis and return to work plans. - 17.2 Regular meetings are an important part of managing long term sickness absence as they provide an opportunity to maintain the relationship between the employee and the manager, allow the employee to provide updates on their health and their thoughts about a future return to work, allow the manager to update the employee on relevant workplace situations and to discuss any management decisions relating to the absence. - 17.3 Meetings will normally take place at the employee's usual place of work or an alternative council premises.
+- 16.1 Where an employee is absent due to long term sickness absence, management will meet with the employee typically every 4-6 weeks throughout the period of absence.
+The frequency of meetings will be dependent upon the circumstances of the specific absence and will give due consideration to the health of the employee, their treatment plan, prognosis and return to work plans. - 16.2 Regular meetings are an important part of managing long term sickness absence as they provide an opportunity to maintain the relationship between the employee and the manager, allow the employee to provide updates on their health and their thoughts about a future return to work, allow the manager to update the employee on relevant workplace situations and to discuss any management decisions relating to the absence.

+- 16.3 Meetings will normally take place at the employee's usual place of work, at alternative council premises, or via Microsoft Teams.
 In some circumstances it may be appropriate to meet at an alternative and mutually agreed location.
-The location should be appropriate to facilitate discussion about health and workplace matters privately. - 17.4 Throughout the long term sickness absence, management will utilise the facilities described in Paragraphs 8 to 13, as appropriate to the situation, with a view to gaining medical advice on the employee's condition and support the employee's recovery to facilitate a return to work. - 17.5 On return to work following a long term absence, the return to work discussion described in Paragraph 6 will be carried out and an attendance management interview as described in paragraph 7 will be arranged. - 17.6 Where an employee is unable to return to work due to ill health, the Capability considerations in Paragraph 20 will be initiated.
+The location should be appropriate to facilitate discussion about health and workplace matters privately. - 16.4 Throughout the long term sickness absence, management will utilise the facilities described in Paragraphs 8 to 12, as appropriate to the situation, with a view to gaining medical advice on the employee's condition and support the employee's recovery to facilitate a return to work. - 16.5 On return to work following a long term absence, the return to work discussion described in Paragraph 6 will be carried out and an attendance review as described in paragraph 7 will be arranged. - 16.6 Where an absence extends beyond a 13 week period, leave entitlement should be recalculated in accordance with Conditions of Service: Leave. - 16.7 Where an employee is unable to return to work due to ill health, the Capability considerations in Paragraph 19 will be initiated.